 Baker, CA: Baker contains the “world’s tallest thermometer.”
 It is 134 feet tall, erected to commemorate the highest ever temperature recorded at Death Valley National Park: 134 degrees Fahrenheit in 1913.

-Don’t forget to stop at The Mad Greek Cafe for a milkshake, or the famous jerky at Alien Fresh Jerky!
+Don’t forget to stop at The Mad Greek Cafe for a milkshake, and try the famous jerky at Alien Fresh Jerky!

 Primm, NV: Primm lies on the California-Nevada border.
 It is famous for its Lotto Shop, where Nevada residents line up to buy tickets when the jackpot is large.
 Lines can get pretty long at these times!